codingepaduli/codingepaduli/content/interesting/Developing.md

 [JS app](https://dev.to/j471n/colorful-rain-with-js-514j) - Colorful Rain with JS - DEV Community\
 [JS and SEO](https://buttercms.com/blog/javascript-seo-best-practices) - an overview to essential SEO tags that every page should have, and implications using frameworks\
 [DroidScript](https://droidscript.org/#page-content) - Rapid development of mobile Apps, using JavaScript\
-[JS Web Components](https://github.blog/2021-05-04-how-we-use-web-components-at-github/) - How we use Web Components at GitHub | The GitHub Blog\
-[github/github-elements](https://github.com/github/github-elements) - GitHub's Web Component collection.\
 [JS ES6](https://dev.to/ubahthebuilder/7-es6-features-all-javascript-programmers-should-learn-to-use-4cpg) - 7 ES6 Features all JavaScript Programmers Should Learn to Use - DEV Community\
 [JS PDF](https://dev.to/drsimplegraffiti/generate-invoice-pdf-dmd) - Download Browser Page as PDF using JavaScript - DEV Community\
 [JS Error recording](https://dev.to/sargalias/error-recording-how-to-record-errors-in-your-application-to-debug-later-24i9) - How to record errors in your application to debug later - DEV Community\
 [JS Error recording](https://dev.to/programmingduck/error-recording-how-to-record-errors-in-your-application-to-debug-later-24i9) - How to record errors in your application to debug later - DEV Community\
+[JS ES6 Features](https://dev.to/ubahthebuilder/7-es6-features-all-javascript-programmers-should-learn-to-use-4cpg) - ES6 Features all JavaScript Programmers Should Learn to Use - DEV Community\

 ##### Cloud and libraries